2003 Acura MDX -- Powertrain - Part 2

 Unlike mechanically actuated four-wheel drive systems, the VTM-4 system is infinitely variable.
 The amount of torque provided to the rear wheels is directly proportional to the electric current sent from the ECU and can be adjusted from zero to a preset maximum.
 This current constantly changes to deliver the optimum rear torque calculated by the ECU.
 An internal gear pump circulates VTM-4 fluid to cool and lubricate the clutches, bearings, and gears within the rear drive unit.
 Use of high-strength, low-weight materials - such as die-cast aluminum for the housing - minimizes the bulk and weight of this hardware.
 In fact, the weight of the entire all-wheel-drive system is about 212-pounds, only two-thirds the weight of comparable equipment carried by the Mercedes-Benz ML320.

 There are three distinct modes of VTM-4 engagement.
 The first - called the acceleration torque control (ATC) mode - is unique to this system.
 It works even on dry pavement to distribute driving torque to all four wheels as the MDX accelerates from a stop to cruising speed.
-One notable benefit is that traction is immediately available to move the vehicle from rest through a slippery intersection before slippage occurs.
+One notable benefit of this mode is that traction is immediately available to move the vehicle from rest through a slippery intersection before slippage occurs.
 (Once a wheel slips, the traction available for forward propulsion and lateral restraint is significantly diminished.)
 A second advantage is that apportioning drive torque among all four wheels greatly diminishes the likelihood of torque steer.
 Handling dynamics are also improved.
 Reducing the propulsive force carried by the front tires leaves more adhesion for steering the vehicle into a tight bend or for holding cornering arc in the middle of a turn.
 In other words, the MDX's dynamic balance is greatly enhanced by ATC logic.

 The second engagement mode uses wheel slippage control logic.
 If the difference in rotational speed between front and rear wheels rises because of a slippery surface or poor traction at the front of the vehicle, that condition is detected by wheel-speed sensors which are monitored by VTM-4's ECU.
 In response, the ECU commands an increasing amount of torque for the rear wheels.
 Torque is proportional to both slip rate and the rate at which the slip rate is increasing.
 This operation is similar to conventional slip-based all-wheel-drive systems already on the market.

-The third mode of all-wheel-drive engagement is activated when the driver taps a lock button mounted on the instrument panel.
+The third mode of all-wheel-drive engagement activates when the driver taps a lock button mounted on the instrument panel.
 The maximum amount of rear-drive torque is locked in until the vehicle gets moving and exceeds six mph, at which time rear drive torque is gradually diminished.
 By 18 mph, the lock mode is fully disengaged.
-When vehicle speed drops below 18 mph, the lock mode automatically engages.
+When vehicle speed drops below 18 mph, the lock mode automatically reengages.
 The shift lever must be in the first, second, or reverse-gear position to use the lock mode.